ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 locations, which may be specified within the PATH variable (separated with a colon).
 Although this is a very simple concept, it is a workhorse for "overlay distributions" (such as [conda](https://conda.io)).
-It is also a workhorse for "overlay environments” such as [virtualenv](https://virtualenv.pypa.io) in Python, or the [modules](http://modules.sourceforge.net/) on servers.
+It is also a workhorse for "overlay environments" such as [virtualenv](https://virtualenv.pypa.io) in Python, or [modules](http://modules.sourceforge.net/) on servers.
 It can also be a source of much confusion in cases where an unintended command is run.
 This is why any tool which aims to capture the state of the computational environment for later re-execution